 Despite some serious challenges to the government throughout 2016, the Pakistan Muslim League-N government has demonstrated remarkable tenacity and creativity to ensure its stability.
-From quietly following the expectations of the GHQ to avoiding outright confrontation with the opposition, the government has shown that this time round the PML-N places utmost priority on completing its term in power before passing on the political baton to the next government.
+From quietly following the expectations of the GHQ to avoiding outright confrontation with the opposition, the government has shown that this time around, the PML-N places utmost priority on completing its term in power before passing on the political baton to the next government.

 Battle-hardened after dealing with the 2014 protests in Islamabad, the government has conducted itself with a strategy of riding every wave out instead of grappling with it.
 As 2016 draws to a close, the government seems to be riding out the ‘Panama-gate’ scandal smoothly into 2017.